nf-core/ampliseq/docs/output.md

 [DADA2](https://www.nature.com/articles/nmeth.3869) performs fast and accurate sample inference from amplicon data with single-nucleotide resolution.
 It infers exact amplicon sequence variants (ASVs) from amplicon data with fewer false positives than many other methods while maintaining high sensitivity.

 DADA2 computes an error model on the sequencing reads (forward and reverse independently), therefore quality filtering or paired read merging may not be performed before.
 Each sequencing run varies in their error profile and it is recommended that DADA2 runs separately on data from each run individually.
-It is recommended to use the ampliseq option `--multipleSequencingRuns` to analyse such data.
+It is recommended to use the ampliseq option `--multiple_sequencing_runs` to analyse such data.

 DADA2 reduces sequence errors and dereplicates sequences by quality filtering, denoising, read pair merging (for paired end Illumina reads only) and PCR chimera removal.